BradleyCanty/3-DOF-Rocket-Traj-Sim/README.md

 ## Possible Future Extensions
 1) Add ICBM targeting: specify lat and lon of launch point and lat and lon of impact point, and compute ICBM's required altitude, velocity, and flight path angle at final stage burnout
 2) Extend simulation from 3-DOF to 6-DOF.
-Must account for rocket body inertia, CG, CP.
+Must account for rocket body inertia, center of gravity, center of pressure, angle of attack, sideslip angle, etc.
 3) Simulate ICBM intercept using interceptor rocket with kill vehicle payload.
 Use Lambert intercept guidance and assume perfect knowledge of threat state vector at burnout, i.e., the Predicted Intercept Point is the intercept point, so kill vehicle need not maneuver at all to hit the target (Zero Effort Miss distance is zero)
 4) Add noise to ICBM state vector, then extend the interceptor's Lambert intercept guidance solution with proportional navigation, i.e., kill vehicle must null the Predicted Intercept Point errors at endgame using its divert and attitude control thrusters